hnyberg/camellab/README.md

-# camellab
+# camel client
-testing camel routes
+client with camel routes, to process data and send to camle server